Leviticus 6 – Instructions for the Priests

 a.
 This is the law of the sin offering: The sin offering was first described in chapter 4.
 Here, a few additional details are added for the proper sacrifice of the sin offering.

 b.
-The priest who offers it for sin shall eat it: In some cases, some of the meat from the sin offering was to be given to the priest who did the work of sacrificing the animal.
+The priest who offers it for sin shall eat it: In some cases, a portion of the meat from the sin offering was to be given to the priest who did the work of sacrificing the animal.

 c.
 In a holy place it shall be eaten….
 Everyone who touches its flesh must be holy: However, the meat from the sin offering had to be regarded as holy, and everything connected to the eating of it had to be holy (ceremonially clean).